thuliteio/thulite.io/content/docs/prologue/hyas-cli.md

 ---
 title: "Hyas CLI"
-description: "Hyas command line tool."
+description: "Work seamlessly with Hyas from the command line."
-lead: "Hyas command line tool."
+lead: "Work seamlessly with Hyas from the command line."
 date: 2020-09-22T08:38:48+02:00
 lastmod: 2020-09-22T08:38:48+02:00
 draft: false